Caroline Corinth

-Caroline Corinth (born July 20, 1994) is a Danish model.
+Caroline Corinth (born 20 July 1994) is a Danish model.

 Career

-She posed on adverts for Victoria's Secret, Pilgrim, Munthe plus Simonsen and Pieces.
+Corinth posed on adverts for Victoria's Secret, Pilgrim, Munthe plus Simonsen and Pieces.
 She also walked runways for Matthew Williamson, Malene Birger, J.Crew, Ohne Titel and Charlotte Ronson.

-She has been featured on the cover of Qvest, Eurowoman, Elle, DV Mode, Marie Claire and Cover, as well as editorials for S Moda for El País, Teen Vogue and Grazia.
+She has been featured on the cover of Qvest, Eurowoman, Elle, DV Mode, Marie Claire and Cover, as well as editorials, for S Moda for El País, Teen Vogue and Grazia.